-Initial Screening Test means a drug or alcohol test which uses a method of analysis under one of the programs listed in Minnesota Statute 181.953, Subd.
+Initial Screening Test means a drug or alcohol test which uses a method of analysis under one of the programs listed in Minnesota Statute § 181.953, subd.
 1 or alcohol in a sample.

 Job Applicant means a person, who applies to become an employee of the City of Hastings, and includes a person who has received a job offer made contingent on the person passing drug and alcohol testing(s).

-Positive Test Result means a finding of the presence of drugs, alcohol, or their metabolites in the sample tested in the levels contained in the standards of one of the programs listed in Minnesota Statute 181.953, Subd.
+Positive Test Result means a finding of the presence of drugs, alcohol, or their metabolites in the sample tested in the levels contained in the standards of one of the programs listed in Minnesota Statute § 181.953, subd.
 1.

 Reasonable Suspicion means a basis for forming a belief based on specific facts and rational inferences drawn from those facts.

-Safety-Sensitive Position means a job, including any supervisory or management position, in which an impairment caused by drug or alcohol usage would threaten the health or safety of any person; all sworn and non-sworn personnel, excluding clerical employees, in the Hastings Police Department are safety-sensitive positions.
+Safety-Sensitive Position means a job, including any supervisory or management position, in which an impairment caused by drug or alcohol usage would threaten the health or safety of any person; an employee designated in a federal DOT regulation as subject to drug and/or alcohol testing specified under 49 CFR part 40; and all sworn and non-sworn personnel, excluding clerical employees, in the Hastings Police Department, and the Fire Department, are safety-sensitive positions.

+Tetrahydrocannabinols (THC) are the psychoactive ingredient occurring in the Cannabis sativa plant, whether derived naturally or synthetically.

 Under the Influence means having the presence of a drug or alcohol at or above the level of a positive test result.

 Employees subject to Drug or Alcohol Testing